learnwithparam/mongo-with-mango/README.md

 # MongoDB for full stack developers

-We will be creating a database for learning management system which support videos and text (markdown).
+Creating a database for learning management system. (e.g., egghead, leveluptutorials, educative.io)

+## What will you Learn

+- NoSQL concepts
+- MongoDB basics
+- Data Modelling
+- Embedding
+- One way embedding
+- Two way embedding
+- References
+- Schema designing best practices
+- Aggregation framework
+- Learn by doing: LMS (ecommerce) platform

+## Features

+LMS support a lot of features.
+Its a type of ecommnerce, infact a complex ecommerce.
+We will build the whole application database schema and queries in this book.

-### Features - Platform
+### Platform

 - Platform support courses
 - Platform support draft courses (upcoming courses)